 A payment gateway is also used for validating transactions, although its main role is to ensure the transfer of communication between the customer’s bank account to the merchant account.
 The payment gateway shows whether or not the transaction is accepted or denied.
 It is, however, the payment processor that executes the payment transfer process by collecting the customer’s credit card data from their issuing bank.

 The payment processor also transfers information from the customer’s issuing bank to the merchant account.
 It is the processor that validates the transfer after verifying the balance in the customers’ card and whether it is available for purchases.
 Once the processor has verified the transaction, the amount is sent to the merchant’s bank from the issuing bank.

 Once the transaction is validated and approved, the payment processing service provider facilitates the transfer of payment from the customer’s bank to the merchant account.
 Note that a merchant account and payment gateway are two different services.
-A merchant account holds the funds temporarily while the payment gateway transfers this money to the bank account.
+A merchant account is required to process payments, while the payment gateway handles secure transmission of cardholder and transaction data over the Internet.

 Is There a Difference Between Merchant Account and Payment Processor?